Counterfactual Concept Bottleneck Models

-Concept Bottleneck Models (CBMs)\citep{koh2020concept} are deep learning architectures designed to answer both “what?” and “how?” questions.
-They achieve this by first predicting human-understandable concepts\citep{kim2018interpretability}, which human experts can examine evaluating how intervening on such concepts influences the model's class predictions.
-However, CBMs fall short in answering “why not?” queries as they are not trained to produce concept-based counterfactuals.
-Conversely, state-of-the-art counterfactual generation methods~\citep{wachter2017counterfactual, Pawelczyk_2020, guyomard2022vcnet, nemirovsky2021countergangeneratingrealisticcounterfactuals} are trained to answer “what?” and “why not?” questions, yet they are not designed to answer “how?” queries, especially when working with unstructured data such as images.
-Moreover, in these cases, counterfactual methods may generate an image that either i) looks nearly identical to the original, or ii) incorporates pixel-level modifications of difficult interpretation from the human perspective spreading across thousands of pixels throughout the entire image (as shown in \Cref{fig:visual}).
+Concept Bottleneck Models (CBMs)~\citep{koh2020concept} are DL architectures designed to answer both “what?” and “how?” questions.
+They first predict human-understandable concepts~\citep{kim2018interpretability}, allowing experts to evaluate how intervening on such concepts influences the model's class predictions.
+However, CBMs fall short in answering “why not?” queries as they are not trained to produce concept-based counterfactuals. \reviewed{More broadly, counterfactuals have been explored in concept-based models, e.g., for concept discovery~\citep{stammer2024neuralconceptbinder}, while causal inference addresses this statistically~\citep{NIPS2017_94b5bde6, xia2022neuralcausalmodelscounterfactual}, seeking to discover and/or exploit the true causal relationships in the data.
+In contrast, we focus on addressing these questions from the model’s perspective, shedding light on its decision-making process.} From this viewpoint, state-of-the-art counterfactual generation methods~\citep{wachter2017counterfactual, Pawelczyk_2020, guyomard2022vcnet, nemirovsky2021countergangeneratingrealisticcounterfactuals} answer “what?” and “why not?” but not “how?”, especially when working with unstructured data such as images.
+Moreover, in these cases, counterfactual methods may generate an image that either i) looks nearly identical to the original, or ii) incorporates pixel-level modifications of difficult interpretation from the human perspective across thousands of pixels throughout the entire image (as shown in \Cref{fig:visual}).
 This scattering of modifications makes it hard to understand the answers to the ``why not'' questions.
-In addition, it is difficult to answer ``how'' questions because semantically coherent pixel-level interventions are hard to define and perform for domain experts (e.g., radiologists) \citep{abid2022meaningfully}.
-In summary, input-level counterfactuals often lack actionable insights, limiting their usefulness in real-world settings, while concept-based models lack the ability to answer counterfactual queries.
+In addition, it is difficult to answer ``how'' questions because semantically coherent pixel-level interventions are hard to define and perform for domain experts (e.g., radiologists)~\citep{abid2022meaningfully}.
+In summary, input-level counterfactuals often lack actionable insights, while concept-based models cannot answer counterfactual queries.